-- 1 With CAN selected as the serial decode mode, press [Search]. - 2 In the Search Menu, press the Search softkey; then, turn the Entry knob to select the serial slot (Serial 1 or Serial 2) on which the CAN signal is being decoded. - 3 Press Search; then, select from these options: - Remote Frame ID (RTR) Finds remote frames with the specified ID.
-Press the Bits softkey to enter the ID. - Data Frame ID (~RTR) Finds data frames matching the specified ID.
-Press the Bits softkey to enter the ID. - Remote or Data Frame ID Finds remote or data frames matching the specified ID.
-Press the Bits softkey to select the ID. - Data Frame ID and Data Finds data frames matching the specified ID and data.
-Press the Bits softkey to set the ID length, ID value, number of data bytes, and data value. - Error Frame Finds CAN active error frames. - All Errors Finds any form error or active error. - Overload Frame Finds CAN overload frames.
+- 1 With CAN selected as the serial decode mode, press [Search]. - 2 In the Search Menu, press the Search softkey; then, turn the Entry knob to select Serial 1 or Serial 2 on which the CAN signal is being decoded. - 3 Press Search for; then, select from these options: - Data Frame ID Finds data frames matching the specified ID. - Data Frame ID and Data Finds data frames matching the specified ID and data. - Remote Frame ID Finds remote frames with the specified ID. - Remote or Data Frame ID Finds remote or data frames matching the specified ID. - Error Frame Finds CAN active error frames. - Acknowledge Error Finds the acknowledge bit if the polarity is incorrect. - Form Error Finds reserved bit errors. - Stuff Error Finds 6 consecutive 1s or 6 consecutive 0s, while in a non-error or non overload frame. - CRC Error Finds when the calculated CRC does not match the transmitted CRC. - All Errors Finds any form error or active error. - Overload Frame Finds CAN overload frames.